 James P. Buchanan, Ph.D.

 Dr. Buchanan received his baccalaureate from Johns Hopkins University and his doctorate in developmental psychology from UCLA in 1975.
-He teaches Childhood and Adolescence and Cognitive Psychology.
+He teaches Childhood and Fundamentals of Psychology.
 His research interests include cognitive development, social cognition, and applied cognition.

 Bryan R. Burnham, Ph.D.

-Dr. Burnham received his baccalaureate from Utica College of Syracuse University in 2002 and his masters (2004) and doctorate in cognitive psychology from the University at Albany (SUNY) in 2007.
-He teaches Statistics in the Behavioral Sciences, Sensation & Perception, Cognitive Psychology, and Research Methods.
-His research interests include mechanisms of selective attention, interference and executive control, working memory, object perception/attention, and neuroscience of attention.
+Dr. Burnham received his baccalaureate from Utica College of Syracuse University in 2002 and his doctorate in experimental and cognitive psychology/science from the University at Albany (SUNY) in 2007.
+He teaches Statistics, Sensation and Perception, Cognitive Psychology, and Research Methods.
+His Human Attention Lab (HAL) examines factors that govern the control of attention, interference and executive attention, working memory, object attention, and the neuroscience of attention.